How long will it take to get an independent board seat?

 • Responding to an advertised board opportunity.

-So, how long will it take for you to be appointed?
+So, how long will it take to get an independent board seat?

 Well, that depends; the smarter you work, the faster this will happen.
-You need to clarify which organization you want and can be appointed to.
+You need to clarify which organization you want and are eligible to be appointed to.
 You need to be able to articulate what you can offer a board.
-You need to be willing to put in the time and effort.
+You need to be willing to consistently put in the time and effort required.
 If you can answer ‘yes’ to these questions, you should expect an independent board seat within 12 months.

-Defining your target organizations is a complex process and, if not done satisfactorily, will impact everything moving forward.
+Identifying your target organizations is a complex process and, if not done effectively, will impact everything moving forward, including how long it will take to experience success.
 Articulating your board profile and pitch is challenging.
 Applying yourself to the various pathways to an independent board seat requires aptitude and perseverance.
-During the extensive training incorporated in my Board Appointment Program, I will take you through all these elements step-by-step.
+During the extensive training included in my Board Appointment Program, I will take you through all these elements step by step.

 Related Articles